The Jojo Rabbit Boys Are The Oscars Red Carpet Friendship We Need

 The 92nd Academy Awards are underway, and this year's ceremony has most star-studded lineup we've had in a long time: Brad Pitt; Leonardo DiCaprio; Charlize Theron; Scarlett Johansson; Laura Dern.
 The nominees are A-list with a capital A. But the only people I care about are 13 and "nearly 11" years old.

-I'm talking about Roman Griffin Davis and Archie Yates, the young stars of Taika Waititi's Nazi-era satire Jojo Rabbit, nominated for five Oscars tonight, including Best Picture.
+I'm talking about Roman Griffin Davis and Archie Yates, the young stars of Taika Waititi's Nazi-era satire Jojo Rabbit, nominated for sex Oscars tonight, including Best Picture.
 The two took the red carpet by storm, mugging for the camera and making each other laugh.

 Advertisement